lawandothman/shopcart/README.md

 - Full featured shopping cart
 - Product reviews and ratings
+- Database seeder (users and products)
+- Checkout process
 ## Usage

 ### Node

-Be sure to have Nodev14.6+ installed.
+Be sure to have Node v14.6+ installed.
 ### Env Variables
 Create a  .env file in the root and add the following
 ```